INSTA-BNN: Binary Neural Network with INSTAnce-aware Threshold: C Detailed rules for the computational cost analysis

+In INSTA-BNN, the additional operations are mainly from normalizing and cubic operations.
+We calculated total number of opertations (OPs) as OPs = FLOPs + (BOPs / 64), following ~\cite{liu2020reactnet,liu2018bi}.
+In case of parameters, binary weights are 1-bit, weights of SE-like modules are 8-bit, and other real-valued parameters and weights are considered as 32-bit.

-In this paper, we manually calculated the computation cost and parameter size of the previous methods and our proposed INSTA-BNN.
+We manually calculated the computation cost and parameter size of the previous methods and our proposed INSTA-BNN.
 In this section, we introduce additional detailed rules that we used to calculate the computation cost of the network.
 First, we only counted the number of floating point (FP) multiplication for the FLOPs calculation following the method used in~\cite{liu2020reactnet,liu2018bi}.
 That is, we count one floating point multiply-accumulate (MAC) as one FLOP, so our FLOPs calculation includes a pair of multiplication and addition.
 The same rule applies to the calculation of BOPs.
-In case of int4\_OPs, cubic operation has fewer additions than multiplications, so the calculated costs indicate the upper bound values.

-For the Batch Normalization layer, we assumed that the layer has $2\PLH C$ sets of parameters because 4 BN parameters can be merged into the scale and shift terms offline.
+For the Batch Normalization layer, we assumed that the layer has $2\PLH C$ sets of parameters because four BN parameters can be merged into the scale and shift terms offline.
 FP multiplication cost of BN layer is $H \PLH W \PLH C$.
 However, when the Sign function directly comes after BN layer, FP multiplication cost is removed and we only need $1\PLH C$ set of parameters, following~\cite{kim2019memory}.
 In case of using weight scaling factor~\cite{rastegari2016xnor}, the element-wise FP multiplication cost of $H_{out} \PLH W_{out} \PLH C_{out}$ is required, where the subscript $out$ means the output of the convolution.
 However, when a method has conv-BN layer ordering, instead of doing element-wise multiplication for each scaling factor and BN layer, we can first multiply analytically calculated scaling factor and the merged BN scale parameter.
 In this way, we can also remove one set of $H \PLH W \PLH C$ element-wise multiplications.
 We ignored the operation cost for PReLU layer because the cost may vary depending on the implementation, and its effect is very small compared to the real-valued convolution cost.

 Finally, we assumed that all the ResNet-based methods use the shortcut option B reported in \cite{he2016deep}.
 In addition, we assumed that average pooling, real-valued 1x1 convolution, and BN layer are used for the downsampling path, except the BNN~\cite{hubara2016binarized} case, which uses binary 1x1 convolution.